Kate-Spade-Brightspot-Kennedy-J.Crew-Everly-T-Strap-Mary-Jane-Eugenia-Hargrove-The-Age-of-Grace-1

 Kate-Spade-Brightspot-Kennedy-J.Crew-Everly-T-Strap-Mary-Jane-Eugenia-Hargrove-The-Age-of-Grace-4

 If we can pay attention to white and black smoke signals as they relate to the newly minted pope, surely we can pay attention to the signs and signals that our bodies indicate to us.
-If we respond early instead of waiting to see, we can overcome the odds with cancer.
+If we respond early instead of waiting to see, we can overcome the odds of cancer.

-“Don’t Let Smoke Get In Your Eyes” early detection is vital to a healthy and long life.
+“Don’t Let Smoke Get In Your Eyes.”
+Early detection is vital to a healthy and long life.